 - Effective for high scalability and resilient environments

-- Easy and straightforward usage, past initial installation and setup
+- Easy usage, past initial installation, and setup

 - Strong introspection